-If you have experienced sexual or gender-based harassment, you have options.
+If you have experienced sexual harassment or other sexual misconduct, you have options.
 You may choose any combinations of the options listed in this section that you feel is right for you.

 ACCESS MEDICAL & SAFETY OPTIONS

-If you believe you have experienced sexual harassment, including sexual assault, dating violence, domestic violence and other forms of interpersonal violence that can result in medical and safety issues, you may consider getting medical care.
+If you believe you have experienced sexual harassment or other sexual misconduct, including sexual assault, dating violence, domestic violence and other forms of interpersonal violence that can result in medical and safety issues, you may consider getting medical care.
 Even if you don’t identify any urgent medical needs, you may be injured or at risk of contracting a sexually transmitted infection or becoming pregnant.
 You deserve immediate care, and members of the Harvard community have several on- and off-campus options:

 Accessing local hospital Emergency Department (ED): Hospitals in the local area provide a range of care pertaining to: treating violence-related injuries, forensic evidence collection, screening for, preventing and treating infection and HIV, and pregnancy prevention services.
 If you would like to access a local ED, you can: